ZacconeAlessio/NALD/README.md

 - Affine force-field correlator
 - Friction kernel

-Starting from an equilibrated polymer melt or atomistic configuration at a given temperature, the workflow proceeds through Hessian matrix construction, eigenmode analysis, DOS evaluation, and finally the computation of the storage modulus G'(\omega) and loss modulus G''(\omega).
+Starting from an equilibrated polymer melt or atomistic configuration at a given temperature, the workflow proceeds through Hessian matrix construction, eigenmode analysis, DOS evaluation, and finally the computation of the storage modulus $G'(\omega)$ and loss modulus $G''(\omega)$.

 The same methodology can also be applied to atomistic systems representing experimentally relevant materials.